Part 1: A love letter to my birth child

 ‘A’isha (Allah be pleased with her) reported Allah’s Messenger (ﷺ) as saying: “What becomes unlawful through breastfeeding is that which becomes unlawful through birth.”
 [Muslim]

 Being your milk-mother means more siblings for you, hence more bonds.
-Whoever is Marham for my birth children are Marham for you as well.
+Whoever is Mahram for my birth children are Mahram for you as well.

 Did you know that Prophet Muhammad (ﷺ) also had wet-nurses in his childhood?